 These cottages were built for the Ranch School as residences and classrooms.
 Having the only bathtubs in town, these homes quickly acquired the name "Bathtub Row."
 J. Robert Oppenheimer lived in the house at the corner of Bathtub Row and Peach Street.
 Today, this home is on its way to becoming a new stop on the Historic Walking Tour, as it undergoes historic preservation, renovation, and exhibit development.
-The house next to the Oppenheimer house, now known as the Hans Bethe House, displays Cold War exhibits as part of the History Museum Campus.
-Don't miss the Victory Garden planted out back!
+The house next to the Oppenheimer House, now known as the Hans Bethe House, displays Cold War exhibits as part of the History Museum campus.
+Don't miss the Victory Garden planted beside the front porch.

-8 Performing Arts Center
+3 Performing Arts Center

-Built in 1943 as the Manhattan Project East Cafeteria or "Mess Hall," this building was destined to be an entertainment center.
-One of the few G1 buildings left from WWII, it was used by the growing post-war community as a recreation hall for 25 years.
-In 1971, it was converted to a full-time playhouse operated by the Los Alamos Little Theater, a non-profit drama troupe formed by the civilian scientists, their families and military personnel in 1943.
-The troupe performed a variety of shows, including a community production of the play "Arsenic & Old Lace," featuring Manhattan Project Director J. Robert Oppenheimer in a cameo role as "the corpse."
+Built in 1943 as the East Cafeteria or "Mess Hall," this building was one of few Manhattan Project structures left after World War II.
+The post-war community used it as a recreation hall for 25 years, but in 1971 it was converted to a playhouse operated by the Los Alamos Little Theatre, a drama group originally formed by scientists, their families, and military personnel in 1943.
+That original troupe had performed a variety of shows to relieve the tension of their mission, including the well-known Arsenic and Old Lace, featuring Manhattan Project Director J. Robert Oppenheimer in a cameo role as "the corpse!"